-Breast Reduction Surgery in New Jersey
+Paramus Breast Reduction in Paramus, New Jersey

 Breast Reduction Techniques

-Once the excess skin, fat and glandular tissue from the treatment area.
-He re-shapes the natural breast mound, as he moves it to a higher, more youthful-looking position on the chest wall.
-If the patient has overly enlarged areolas, he can reduce their size by excising some of the excess areola skin from the outer borders of the areola.
+Once the excess skin, fat and glandular tissue has been removed from the breast area, the breast reduction surgeon re-shapes the natural breast mound and moves it to a higher, more youthful-looking position on the chest wall similar to a breast lift procedure.
+If the patient has overly enlarged areolas, their size can be reduced by excising some of the excess skin from the outer borders of the areola.

 Once the plastic surgeon is satisfied that the breasts are in proper proportion to the patient’s figure, the Bergen County surgeon closes the breast reduction incisions and dresses the treatment area with soft bandages.

 What are the risks involved with getting breast reduction surgery?

 Some of the more common risks involved with getting breast reduction surgery are: excessive bleeding around the breasts (hematoma which could also cause wounds), poor healing, infection around the cleavage, loss of nipple sensation, and the ability to breastfeed after getting reduction mammoplasty.